opscientia/open-web-fellowship/submissions/kinshukkashyap-Q4-2021-cloud-services.md

-# Opscientia Open Web Fellowship: \<PROJECT TITLE>
+# Opscientia Open Web Fellowship: Building the storage infrastructure and iterating on researcher tools for Science on Web3
-  name: Kinshuk Kashyap
+  name: Kinshuk Kashyap\
-  email: kinshukkashyap.me@gmail.com
+  email: kinshukkashyap.me@gmail.com\
-  location: Hyderabad, India
+  location: Hyderabad, India\
-  timezone: UTC+5:30
+  timezone: UTC+5:30\
-  discordID: kinshuk#6026
+  discordID: kinshuk#6026\
-  discourseID: kinshuk on hack.opsci.io current role: Student, B.Tech.
-Computer Science & Engineering, National Institute of Technology Karnataka, Class of 2022
+  discourseID: kinshuk on hack.opsci.io\
+  current role: Student, B.Tech.
+Computer Science & Engineering, National Institute of Technology Karnataka, Class of 2022\

-  mentor: Shady el Damaty, category: storage infrastructure, DeSci tooling, tokens
+  mentor: Shady el Damaty\
+  category: cloud-services

   ## Overview
   Work on the textile grant for multi-tiered storage on filecoin and IPFS.
 Create a dashboard for reseachers to add data to IPFS storage, with the option to also store redundantly on Filecoin -> this would include seeing level of redundancy, number of miners storing data, time left in storage deal, etc.